 DNA nucleotides 'code' for RNA copies of the DNA strand, but the true 'coding' of nucleotides happen in the ribosome where amino acids are matched to the RNA nucleotides.
 Nucleotides in DNA are only are present to store genetic data.
 When a particular gene needs to be used or a protein needs to be made, a RNA copy of the DNA will be made, using the slightly different RNA nucleotides (adenine, uracil, cytosine and guanine).
 This copy then leaves the nucleus and travels to the ribosome, where the RNA nucleotides are used to assemble amino acids into proteins.
 Each amino acid matches up to a three-nucleotide sequence.

-What time value of money concept is used to measure the carrying value of investments in bonds?
+bonds valuation is the TVM concept used to measure the carring value of investments in bonds.

 The nucleotides used to build DNA are Adenine, Cytosine, Guanine, and Thymine.
 For RNA, there is no Thymine; it is replaced with another nucleotide called Uracil.
 These are actually the names of the nitrogenous bases that nucleotides contain.
 A nucleotide is made up of a Deoxyribose Sugar, a Phosphate Molecule, and a Nitrogenous Base.
 We refer to them though by the name of their nitrogenous base.

 The two strands of DNA nucleotides are held together by hydrogen bonds between complimentary nitrogen bases.
 Adenine pairs with guanine and cytosine pairs with thymine.
 When it is time for a cell to reproduce, and during protein synthesis, an enzyme called helicase breaks the hydrogen bonds between the two strands.
 This way DNA can be replicated in preparation for cell reproduction or it can be used as a template for protein synthesis.

 30/360 is the day-count convention used for corporate bonds.